eqasim-org/ile-de-france/docs/population.md

 The French address database is available from IGN:

 - [Address database](https://geoservices.ign.fr/documentation/diffusion/telechargement-donnees-libres.html#bd-topo)
-- After opening the link, scroll down past all the *Département X* entries until you see *BD TOPO® Adresse par territoire édition Juin 2020*
+- After opening the link, scroll down until you see *BD TOPO® Décembre 2020 Tous Thèmes par région édition Décembre 2020 format shapefile*
-- Click on the download link under *France métropolitaine*
+- Click on the download link under *Région Île-de-France - R 11*
-- Open the downloaded archive and copy the files `ADRESSE.*` in *shape file* format into `data/bdtopo`.
-The unpacked files have a size of around 30GB!
+- Open the downloaded archive and copy the files `ADRESSE.*` from the folder `ADDRESSES` in *shape file* format into `data/bdtopo`.

 ### Overview